logo

 Freetrade is great for those looking to keep things simple; eToro is for those with more trading ambition.
 And of course, even with Freetrade’s community forum, you can’t beat eToro for social investing.
 The copy-trading functionality is worth its weight in gold if you’re wanting to ride on the coattails of others’ success and learn how to imitate it. eToro also offers the chance to make money if you’re successful enough for others to want to copy you.

-Another difference worth noting; ready-made portfolios are available on eToro, something Freetrade doesn’t offer.
+Another difference worth noting; A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo are available on eToro, something Freetrade doesn’t offer.
 The fact that eToro’s ready-made ‘Smart Portfolios’ are available for no additional cost, makes eToro a great place for novice traders to start out.
 And they have industry-average-busting rates of return when you look at past performance.

 info